aditya25bce10572-lab/Prediction-of-Jaundice-using-machine-learning/README.md

 Install dependencies with:pip install scikit-learn numpy pandas

-Specify your license here if any (e.g., MIT License).

 ## How to Run
 1. Download the program file (e.g., `projectman.py`).
 2. Open a terminal or command prompt.